-Using this new sense of the word jins, I have encountered a number of tonicizations within the repertory distinct from the ajnas identified in conventional theory.11 I will deal here with the two most frequent cases of this phenomenon: the first, one that occurs prominently in Maqam Rast, and the second in Maqam Hijazkar.
-Here is the opening of the famous muwashshah "Ya Shadi il-Alhan:"
+Using this new sense of the word jins, I have encountered a number of tonicizations within the repertory distinct from the ajnas identified in conventional theory.
+I will deal here with the two most frequent cases of this phenomenon: the first, one that occurs prominently in Maqam Rast, and the second in Maqam Hijazkar.
+Example 8 shows the opening of the famous muwashshah "Ya Shadi il-Alhan."

 How should we characterize the jins of the first two bars?
-Traditional sources would call this Jins Rast on G (see Example 1b).
+Traditional sources would call this Jins Rast on G (see Example 1[b]).
 Indeed, it has the intervallic structure of Jins Rast on G: (G A B-half-flat C).
 But what note is tonicized?
-It is clearly C, not G;12 we don't have a tonicization of G until the B-flat of the 3rd bar leads to Jins Nahawand on G (also expected from Example 1b).
-There is something strange about this Rast-if it were really Rast, we should expect an F-half-sharp underneath it, as I suggested above in my discussion of Rast as a secondary jins within Maqam Bayati.
-No F-half-sharp occurs (although there is also no F of any kind in this passage).
+It is clearly C, not G; we don't have a tonicization of G until the B-flat of m.